Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching ASP/ P-completeness

-We will now show that every solution to the edge-matching puzzle has this form, and thus corresponds to a Hamiltonian path.
+Next we show that every solution to the edge-matching puzzle has this form, and thus corresponds to a Hamiltonian path.
 Suppose we have a solution to the edge-matching puzzle.
-The leftmost tile must be one of the tiles corresponding to $s$, and must have $s_I$ on the left and $s_O$ on the right.
-So the next tile is the other tile corresponding to $s$.
-The only tile corresponding to $t$ is $\TILE{e}{t_X}{t_I}{t_X}$, where $e$ is the incoming edge.
-Because $t_X$ and $t_I$ do not appear on any other tiles, this must be the rightmost tile with the side with color $e$ on the left.
+Because the left boundary color is $-s_O$, the tile corresponding to $s$ must be placed on the left oriented with $+s_O$ on the left and the outgoing edge color on the right.
+The only tile corresponding to $t$ is $\TILE{+e}{-t_X}{-t_I}{-t_X}$, where $e$ is the incoming edge.
+Because colors $t_X$ and $t_I$ do not appear on any other tiles, this tile must be placed rightmost with color $+e$ on the left.

-Let $v$ be a vertex other than $s$ and $t$.
+Consider a vertex $v$ other than $s$ and $t$.
 None of the tiles corresponding to $v$ can be at either end of the solution, because those spaces are claimed by $s$ and $t$.
-Suppose $v$ has in-degree 1 and out-degree 2; the other case is similar.
-Because $\TILE{e_1}{v_X}{v_I}{v_X}$ is the only tile with the color $v_X$, it must be adjacent to other tiles on the other two sides.
-The tile adjacent on the side with color $v_I$ must be another tile corresponding to $v$.
-Whichever one it is, the opposite side must have color $v_O$, so the following tile must be the third tile corresponding to $v$, with the color of another edge incident to $v$ on the side touching the next tile.
-In summary, the three tiles corresponding to $v$ must be consecutive, and the two colors they expose to other tiles are two edges incident to $v$ with different orientations relative to $v$.
+Suppose $v$ has indegree 1 and outdegree 2; the other case is similar.
+Because $\TILE{+e_1}{-v_X}{-v_I}{-v_X}$ is the only tile with the color $v_X$, it must be adjacent to other tiles on the other two sides.
+The tile adjacent on the side with color $-v_I$ must be one of the two other tiles corresponding to~$v$.
+Whichever tile it is, its orientation is fixed by matching color $v_I$, so the opposite side must have color $-v_O$, so the following tile must be the third tile corresponding to $v$, with the color of another edge incident to $v$ on the side touching the next tile.
+In summary, the three tiles corresponding to $v$ must be consecutive, and the two colors they expose to other tiles are two edges incident to $v$ with different orientations relative to $v$, with the local configuration of the three tiles determined by those exposed colors.